abhiccc1/firefox-youtube-saver/README.md

 # Firefox YouTube Saver

-This is a Firefox extension that allows you to save YouTube videos to a watchlist.
+This is a Firefox extension that allows you to save YouTube videos to a easily accessible browser popup watchlist.

 ## Features